veltenlab/MPRA_lib_python/README.md

 # MPRA_lib_python

-write me a readme for the github repository with a snakemake file with the following intro:

-This is an internal pipeline for the sequencing analysis of the data obtained from X experiment based on the following workflow:

-*insert image here

-In results directory, the results will be stored locally (output csv file with counts).
-In the data directory, there is small example data extracted from the real experiments, so as the corresponding reference files.
-It is applicable for all 3 modes, which have to be specified in the config file prior to running a pipeline, so as the full paths to the fastq files.

 # Sequencing Analysis Pipeline

 This is an internal pipeline for the sequencing analysis of the data obtained from MPRA experiments (transMPRA/ssMPRA/bulkMPRA) based on the following workflow: